Virtues: Faith, Hope & Love

 Virtue 1: Faith

-Likewise, the Lutheran philosopher and theologian Paul Tillich (1886–1965) said, "Faith is the state of being ultimately concerned: the dynamics of faith are the dynamics of man's ultimate concern" (p.
+Likewise, German-American theologian and philosopher Paul Tillich (1886–1965) said, "Faith is the state of being ultimately concerned: the dynamics of faith are the dynamics of man's ultimate concern" (p.
 1).
 Our ultimate concern is whatever we spend most of our time doing—the things we prioritize each day that we must complete.
 For Christians, God should be the "thing" we are most concerned about.
 We always tell others about what is most important to us, whether our family, loved ones, work, achievements, etc. Faith in Jesus is like that—it must be deliberate and existential.
-Paul of Tarsus emphasized the public confession of faith when he taught, "If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved" (Rom.
+The apostle Paul emphasized the public confession of faith when he taught, "If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved" (Rom.
 10:9).
 Any other ultimate concern is, by definition, an idol (G1497; eidōlon, "image")—a counterfeit likeness of the one true God.

 The biblical Greek word for "faith" is pistis (G4102, "trust" or "confidence").
 This noun comes from the same etymological root as epistemology, the study of knowledge sources.
 To have faith in God is to trust, know, and confide in him.